Ziya Yergök: Memoirs

-Yergök wrote all his memoirs from the first years of his military service with 1,800 pages that holds these memories, author published A Question from Dersim and the Sarikamish Captivity as adaptations of Yergök's memoirs.
+Yergök wrote all his memoirs from the first years of his military service with 1,800 pages that holds these memories, author Sami Önal published A Question from Dersim and the Sarikamish Captivity as adaptations of Yergök's memoirs.

 Covering his memories of the turbulent period before World War I, it covers his memories from Harbiye to Dersim, starting from the years when he was a colleague with Enver Pasha in Harbiye, to the 31 March Incident and the Dersim rebellion.

 In the book titled From Sarıkamış to Captivity gave information on Ziya Yergök's appointment to the 83rd Regiment Command, his capture by the Russians during the Sarıkamış Operation, his memories and observations in cities from Central Asia, East Turkestan, Siberia and Azerbaijan, where he passed while escaping from the Krasnoyarsk prison camp.